perladvent/perldotcom/content/article/json-unicode-and-perl-oh-my-.md

 _are_, fundamentally.
 Unlike C strings, Perl strings aren’t mere arrays of bytes … but unlike, say, Python 3 strings, Perl strings aren’t arrays of Unicode characters, either.
-Perl strings, rather, are arrays of “code points”, in no particular encoding.
+Perl strings, rather, are arrays of “code points” in an undefined character set.

 In particular, unlike Python, JavaScript, and many other popular high-level programming languages, Perl strings do not differentiate between “binary”